Improved bounds on Fourier entropy and Min-entropy: Introduction

 Given the inherent difficulty in answering the FEI conjecture for arbitrary Boolean functions, there have been many recent works studying the conjecture for specific classes of Boolean functions.
 We give a brief overview of these results in the next section.
 Alongside the pursuit of resolving the FEI conjecture, O'Donnell and others~\cite{OWZ11,ODonnell-book} have asked if a weaker question than the FEI conjecture, the \emph{Fourier Min-entropy-Influence} (FMEI) conjecture can be resolved.
 The FMEI conjecture asks if the entropy-influence inequality in Eq.~\eqref{eq:FEI-inequality} holds when the entropy of the Fourier distribution is replaced by the \emph{min-entropy} of the Fourier distribution (denoted $\ent_{\infty}(\hat{f}^2)$).
-The min-entropy of $\{\fcsq{f}{S}\}_S$ is defined as and thus it is easily seen that $\ent_{\infty}(\hat{f}^2)\leq \ent(\hat{f}^2)$.
-In fact, $\ent_{\infty}(\hat{f}^2)$ could be much smaller compared to $\ent(\hat{f}^2)$.
-For instance, consider the function $f(x) := x_1 \vee \mathsf{IP}(x_1,\ldots ,x_n)$, then $\ent_{\infty}(\hat{f}^2) = O(1)$ whereas $\ent(\hat{f}^2) = \Omega(n)$. ($\mathsf{IP}$ is the inner-product-mod-2 function.)
-So the FMEI conjecture could be strictly weaker than the FEI conjecture, making it a natural candidate to resolve first.
+The min-entropy of $\left\{\fcsq{f}{S}\right\}_S$ is defined as